jsr6720/jsr6720.github.io/_posts/2025-02-12-how-i-use-llm-ai-tools-everyday.md

 ## Appendix: Frustrating Aspects of Working with Generative AI

+**Note:** I don’t list [confabulation]( https://www.beren.io/2023-03-19-LLMs-confabulate-not-hallucinate/) i.e. hallucinations, because to work with LLMs is to accept the limitations of a statistics-based, non-deterministic guessing machine.
+[Stacking LLMs]( https://en.wikipedia.org/wiki/Infinite_monkey_theorem) to achieve “chain of thought” reasoning I think improves prompt interpretation, but not “smarter” responses.

 For all the positive experiences working with generative AI—and it is net positive—I experienced a number of shortfalls.

 ### Both: Citations